 This degree is specifically designed for transfer into a bachelor's degree.

-Rochester Community and Technical College is accredited by The Higher Learning Commission.
+The Higher Learning Commission accredits Rochester Community and Technical College.

-For additional information on the most current list of RCTC program articulations see us at: http://www.rctc.edu/catalog/articulations/.
+For additional information on the most current list of RCTC program articulations see us at: www.rctc.edu/catalog/articulations/.